halvorot/Master-Thesis-Reinforcement-Learning-and-PSF/README.md

 # gym-turbine
 A repository for TTK4900 Master thesis at NTNU.
-Project is stabilizing a pendulum using Reinforcement Learning and MPC
+Project is stabilizing a turbine using Reinforcement Learning and MPC

 ## Prerequisites
  - Python 3.7